EvanSkiStudios/Raccoon-Mischief/README.md

 * Player Heads can be cooked into Strange Meat

 ## Effects
-* Respawn Effect -> swaps the locations of the respawned player and a random player
+* The Merc server room fire now only catches Merc on fire, also brodcasts a message to discord
 * Generated Loot is now random between structure generated loot
-* Monsters now have a 25% chance to get enchanted loot and a 1/100 chance for teh bow they are holding to be have the explosive enchant
+* Monsters now have a 25% chance to get enchanted loot and a 1/100 chance for the bow they are holding to be have the explosive enchant

 ## Enchantments
 * Explosive -> makes things explosive!!